OpenSTEF/openstef-reference/README.md

 ## Prerequisites

-You will need to install both Docker and Docker Compose.
+Both Docker and Docker compose have to be installed.
+It is recommended to follow the instruction of the corresponding page:

 ### Install Docker